Menu

 A friendly meal of our traveler Raymond Brée with the local hosts in Nghia Lo.

-In July, the rice terraces of the North-West take on a bright green color.
+In July, the rice terraces of the North West - East take on a bright green color.
 This is the time when the rice plants grow vigorously, transforming the landscapes into veritable living paintings.
 Additionally, although a few showers may occur in July, they are generally short-lived and do not hamper activities, allowing visitors to fully enjoy their stay without major inconvenience.

 Market in Bac Ha